 To elaborate, let’s say a patient has low back pain.
 The acupuncturist feels their pulse, and asks a few questions about what’s happening:

 - If the low back pain is sharp, tense and knotted, and the pulse is strong, it’s a case of “excess” type low back pain

 - If the low back pain is dull, the back feels weak, and the patient feels generally drained and tired, it’s a case of “deficiency” type low back pain.

 Depending on the differential diagnosis, the acupuncturist will then select the appropriate acupuncture points, herbal medicine formulas, and dietary and lifestyle recommendations.

-- If someone is stressed, and the pulse is strong, especially in the Liver position (see graphic above), the acupuncturist would then ask the patient the following questions:
+- If someone is stressed, and the pulse is strong, especially in the Liver position (refer to previous graphic), the acupuncturist would then ask the patient the following questions:

 - Do you typically experience your stress as anger, irritation and frustration frequently or easily?

 - Does your stress tend to collect in your upper back, shoulders and neck?

 - Do you tend to feel a lot more relaxed, happy and energized after exercise, and/or after a couple drinks?